robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Hanlon's Razor is a mental shortcut which teaches us, in the words of Robert J. Hanlon to never attribute to malice that which is adequately explained by stupidity.
 In other words, rather than questioning people's intentions, question their competence.
 A good advice, indeed.
 [/INFO]

 Unfortunately, NATO did not change and in 10 years after 1992, they managed to put in power those who were the best manipulators available to defend their existence.
 Who are these people, so great mind manipulators?
-Pedophiles, but **not** those mentally-illed around schools.
-People who are **also** pedophyles (universal predators, more in general) because they were traumatised by abuse in their childhood and with a strong attitude of bending other people's minds (manipulation) in order to cause them suffering (sadism) not just kill, steal or be able to escape from justice.
+Paedophiles, but **not** those mentally-ill around schools.
+People who are **also** paedophiles (universal predators, more in general) because they were traumatised by abuse in their childhood and with a strong attitude of bending other people's minds (manipulation) in order to cause them suffering (sadism) not just kill, steal or be able to escape from justice.

 <span id="grooming-gangs-press-coverage"></span>
 War is the worst nightmare in terms of abuse, but by contrast, the ultimate "dream" for people who wish to perpetrate abuses because they are addicted to pathological forms of sadism.
 For example, the "grooming gangs" scandal, which is about covering the 2011 investigation which found out that the phenomenon was arising in the early 2000s.
 And **this** case is just the tip of this iceberg.